 - Pleuritis — Also known as pleurisy, it’s when the pleura becomes inflamed and causes sharp chest pains while breathing.

 - COPD — Chronic obstructive pulmonary disease is a series of illnesses that cause airflow blockage and breathing-related problems.
 If not treated, patients require constant oxygen flow.

 Genetic damage is also caused by breathing or ingesting asbestos.
 As a result, patients could be susceptible to different cancer forms.
 The most common is mesothelioma.
 Studies reveal this form of cancer comes directly from long-term asbestos exposure.
 Malignant tumors form in the lung’s lining, heart, or stomach.
 If not detected, the symptoms could include shortness of breath and chest pain.
 Unfortunately, patients diagnosed with mesothelioma have a one year life expectancy.

 Other cancers related to asbestos exposure include those in the lungs, ovaries, and throat.
 The treatment and life expectancy of these vary.
 If discovered early, there’s a chance to overcome these diseases.

 What If Asbestos Is Detected?

 There are still residential and commercial buildings that have asbestos.
 The determination occurs after building inspectors review a location after reports of illness.
 Caution is required to remove and replace the asbestos.
-If you’re a homeowner who decides to remove it on your own, consider the following to make it as safe as possible.
+If you’re a homeowner who decides to remove it on your own, or asbestos removal Fort Worth, consider the following to make it as safe as possible.

 - Seal work areas to prevent dust from spreading through the house.